-1) To rid the body of the cancer as completely as possible.
+- To rid the body of as much of the cancer as possible

 What Are the Types of Breast Cancer Treatment?

-Local treatments are used to remove or destroy the disease within the breast and surrounding regions, such as lymph nodes.
+Some treatments remove or destroy the disease within the breast and nearby tissues, such as lymph nodes.
 These include:

-Systemic treatments are used to destroy or control cancer cells all over the body and include:
+Other treatments destroy or control cancer cells all over the body:

-uses drugs to kill cancer cells.
-Side effects can include nausea, hair loss, early menopause, hot flashes, fatigue, and temporarily lowered blood counts.
+- Chemotherapy uses drugs to kill cancer cells.
+As these powerful medicines fight the disease, they also can cause side effects, like nausea, hair loss, early menopause, hot flashes, and fatigue.

 Although there are some typical breast cancer treatment regimens, women do have choices.

-- Be sure to discuss with your doctor all the risks and benefits of each treatment option and how they relate to your own lifestyle.
+- Talk with your doctor about all the risks and benefits of each treatment option and how they will affect your lifestyle.

 - Think about joining a support group.
 Other people with breast cancer know what you’re going through and can give you advice and understanding.
 They might help you decide on a treatment, too.